Prison

 If you can’t agree with your creditors, you can dispute it

-If you can’t agree on an arrangement with your creditors that you think is fair and reasonable and that will work for you, then you may be able to lodge a dispute with an external dispute resolution (EDR) scheme.
-EDR schemes are free and independent services that can help you negotiate further and sort out your issue.
+If you can’t make an arrangement with your creditors that you think is fair and reasonable and will work for you, then you may be able to lodge a dispute with an external dispute resolution (EDR) scheme.

 • Insurers, credit providers (banks, payday lenders, car loans, etc), finance brokers, financial advisers or superannuation funds